hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 ## New features

-Let's start with the most exciting part: the brand-new features that made it to Java 24.
+Let's start with the JEP's that add brand-new features to Java 24.

 ### HotSpot